Remiphilius/PoemesProfonds/README.md

 ## Text-to-phenomes converter

 In order to get the phonemes of the verses from the poetry, a text-to-phonemes converter for French need to be developped.
 Some words, especially proper nounds, may appear in poetry but are not in any database containg the phenotic of these novel words.
 Thus, a model based on neural networks was created so converter can read every word.
+This algorithm can also be used to generate songs lyrics.

 The data to train the model on was found in [1].
 Instead of using the International Phonetic Alphabet (IPA), the same substitution alphabet is used as in [1] as described below.